rikhuijzer/phd-thesis/chapters/2.typ

 Here, we set the prior for $alpha$ to 144, which is in the middle of the lower and upper bound of the scoring range.
 More specifically, the number is obtained via (240 - 48) / 2 + 48 = 144.
 This model assumes that all groups should look similar.
+], breakable: false)

-Arguably, this common mean $alpha$ (partial pooling) will favor solutions where differences between groups are minimized.
+#indent()Arguably, this common mean $alpha$ (partial pooling) will favor solutions where differences between groups are minimized.
 Hence, as a validity check of our Bayesian analysis, we fitted _t_-tests.
 The benefit of the _t_-tests is that they can be compared to existing literature more easily and are more familiar to many readers.
 In this study, we considered the Bayesian results as leading and, therefore, used the _t_-tests as a backup.